ibmz-community-cloud/zAnalytics/README.md

 The environment is divided into input cells labeled with **‘In [#]:’**.

-5. The Python code in the first cell assigns variables and imports packages used in the example.
+5. Execute the Python code in the first cell.

     1. Click on the first **‘In [ ]:’**